Symptoms of Cardiomyopathy

 - Autoimmune disorders (lupus and rheumatoid arthritis, for example)

-In order to diagnose cardiomyopathy, your doctor will likely begin with a complete medical history and assessment of your symptoms and when they occur.
-If cardiomyopathy is suspected, your doctor will likely order a battery of diagnostic tests to confirm your diagnosis.
+In order to first diagnose cardiomyopathy, your doctor will likely begin with a complete medical history and assessment of your symptoms.
+If cardiomyopathy is suspected, your doctor may order a battery of diagnostic tests to confirm the diagnosis.
 These tests may include:

-- Echocardiography, which uses sound waves to produce moving images of the heart
+- Echocardiography, using sound waves to produce moving images of the heart

-- Electrocardiography, which evaluates the electrical workings of the heart and can identify any abnormalities in electrical impulses
+- Electrocardiography, which evaluates the electrical workings of the heart and identifies abnormalities in electrical impulses

 - Cardiac catheterization, in which a catheter is threaded through the groin, arm or neck and into the heart to evaluate the arteries for blockage